 |Ease of Use||As it comes under the hardwood category with a coarse texture, carving out is pretty hard.||It is easy to do carving on Sheesham wood.|

 All-in-all the difference between these both surely tells us that finer things come with a cost.
-Teak and Sheesham wood are perfect for indoor furniture while considering outdoor furniture pieces, mango wood is the best option.
-When considering teak wood and Sheesham you should opt teak.
+The woods of Teak and Sheesham are perfect for indoor furniture while considering outdoor furniture pieces, mango wood is the best option.
+When considering teak wood and Sheesham you should opt for teak.
 However, if the option is between sissoo and mango wood, then Sheesham is the best option.

-So this was all the information you should know, before getting your hands on Sheesham wood furniture.
+So this was all the information you should know, before getting your hands on furniture made from the wood of the Sheesham.
 For the honest decision, we mentioned both pros and cons of it.
-We also showed you a comparison of it with most talked about wood types – Teak and Mango.
+We also showed you a comparison of it with the most talked, about wood types – Teak and Mango.

 Always remember, each has its defective side.
 It’s up to us, how we care and handle the precious thing.
 Though the Sheesham wood furniture has very few cons.
 You should totally consider it for decorating your household.